 The securities of publicly traded companies can experience a high level of price and volume volatility and the value of the Company's securities can be expected to fluctuate depending on various factors, not all of which are directly related to the success of the Company and its operating performance, underlying asset values or prospects.
 The trading price of the Company's common shares has been and may continue to be subject to large fluctuations, which may result in losses to investors.
-The trading price of the Company's common shares in response to a number of events and factors, including:
+The trading price of the Company's common shares may increase or decrease in response to a number of events and factors, including:

-- (a) issuances of the Company's common shares or debt securities by the Company; - (b) the Company's operating performance and the performance of competitors and other similar companies; - (c) the addition or departure of key management and other personnel; - (d) significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Company or its competitors; - (e) the public's reaction to the Company's press releases, other public announcements and the Company's filings with the various securities regulatory authorities; - (f) changes in recommendations by research analysts who track the Company's common shares or the shares of other companies in the resource sector; and
+- (a) issuances of the Company's common shares or debt securities by the Company; - (b) the Company's operating performance and the performance of competitors and other similar companies; - (c) the addition or departure of key management and other personnel; - (d) significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Company or its competitors;

+- (e) the public's reaction to the Company's press releases, other public announcements and the Company's filings with the various securities regulatory authorities; - (f) changes in recommendations by research analysts who track the Company's common shares or the shares of other companies in the resource sector; and

 In addition, the market price of the Company's common shares is affected by many variables not directly related to the Company's success and not within the Company's control.
-Factors which may influence the price of the Company's securities, include, but are not limited to: worldwide economic conditions; changes in government policies; investor perceptions; movements in global interest rates and global stock markets; variations in operating costs; the cost of capital that the Company may require in the future; the market price of UMOs; the price of commodities necessary for the Company's operations; the development and operations of the USGC Facility; the share price performance of the Company's competitors; news reports relating to trends, concerns, technological or competitive developments, regulatory changes and other related industry and market issues affecting the UMO sector; publicity about the Company, the Company's personnel or others operating in the industry; loss of a major funding source; and all market for all resource sector shares, the breadth of the public market for the Company's common shares, and the attractiveness of alternative investments.
-The effect of these and other factors on the market price Company's share price volatile and suggests that the Company's share price will continue to be volatile in the future.
+Factors which may influence the price of the Company's securities, include, but are not limited to: worldwide economic conditions; changes in government policies; investor perceptions; movements in global interest rates and global stock markets; variations in operating costs; the cost of capital that the Company may require in the future; the market price of UMOs; the price of commodities necessary for the Company's operations; the development and operations of the Texas Facility; the share price performance of the Company's competitors; news reports relating to trends, concerns, technological or competitive developments, regulatory changes and other related industry and market issues affecting the UMO sector; publicity about the Company, the Company's personnel or others operating in the industry; loss of a major funding source; and all market conditions that are specific to the recycled motor oil industry, including other developments that affect the market for all resource sector shares, the breadth of the public market for the Company's common shares, and the attractiveness of alternative investments.
+The effect of these and other factors on the market price Company's common shares on the exchanges on which the Company trades has historically made the Company's share price volatile and suggests that the Company's share price will continue to be volatile in the future.